Royal New Zealand Coastguard: Coastguard non-emergency assistance

 Coastguard also provides non-urgent assistance within 12 nautical miles of the coast and 30 miles of a Coastguard unit, such as breakdown assistance, at no additional cost to members.
-Coastguard membership is $115 per year (as of 2021).
+Coastguard membership is $150 per year (as of 2025).
 However, this non-urgent assistance is chargeable for non-members.
-The current rate is $280 per hour (from the time the rescue vessel leaves the dock until the time it arrives back).
+The current rate is $350 per hour (from the time the rescue vessel leaves the dock until the time it arrives back).
 The costs incurred for emergency services provided by Coastguard are covered by Police or Rescue Coordination Centre, not the person in distress.

-Mission, vision and focus

-The vision of the organisation is "No boaties’ lives lost at sea" with the mission "To be the ‘go to’ people for marine safety, education and search and rescue services".

-The focuses for Coastguard New Zealand currently are: